aws/amazon-kinesis-streams-for-fluent-bit/README.md

 * `aggregation`: Setting `aggregation` to `true` will enable KPL aggregation of records sent to Kinesis.
 This feature changes the behavior of the `partition_key` feature.
 See the KPL aggregation section below for more details.
 * `compression`: Specify an algorithm for compression of each record.
 Supported compression algorithms are `zlib` and `gzip`.
 By default this feature is disabled and records are not compressed.
 * `replace_dots`: Replace dot characters in key names with the value of this option.
 For example, if you add `replace_dots _` in your config then all occurrences of `.` will be replaced with an underscore.
 By default, dots will not be replaced.
+* `http_request_timeout`: Specify a timeout (in seconds) for the underlying AWS SDK Go HTTP call when sending records to Kinesis.
+By default, a timeout of `0` is used, indicating no timeout.
+Note that even with no timeout, the default behavior of the AWS SDK Go library may still lead to an eventual timeout.

 ### Permissions